 In the event of a disaster which escalates to the state level, UServeUtah serves on the State Emergency Response Team (SERT) as the lead in coordinating volunteer and donations management.
 Here are some points to consider if you would like to volunteer or donate in the event of a disaster.

 Disaster volunteers are priceless but disaster survivors are our purpose.
 Here are some tips to volunteer effectively in the event of a disaster:

-If possible, individuals should consider joining a voluntary organization before a disaster strikes to learn valuable skills that are needed in disaster response.
-Some of these organizations include: Citizen Corps groups (CERT, VIPS, MRC, Fire Corps and Neighborhood Watch), the American Red Cross Utah Region, Team Rubicon, and religious organizations such as Churches of Scientology, The Salvation Army, The Church of Jesus Christ of Latter-day Saints, Catholic Charities and more.
-For more information on joining a voluntary organization active in disasters please visit the Utah VOAD site.
+- If possible, you should consider joining a voluntary organization before a disaster strikes to learn valuable skills that are needed in disaster response.
+Some of these organizations include Citizen Corps groups (CERT, VIPS, MRC, Fire Corps and Neighborhood Watch), the American Red Cross Utah Region, and Team Rubicon.

 If giving cash is not possible, donations of goods should only be given when a request for these specific donations has been made.
 These requests can be found on the Utah NeedsFeed.